The Role of your Pancreas is a Dual One.

 Top Worries About the Role of Your Pancreas

 The pancreas, like any other organ, is prone to disorders and diseases.
-Some common disorders include pancreatitis, and diabetes.
+Some common disorders include pancreatitis and diabetes.
 Pancreatitis is inflammation of the pancreas, many times caused by excessive alcohol consumption or gallstones.

 Diabetes is a chronic condition resulting from the pancreas’ inability to produce enough insulin (Type 1) or the body’s inability to use the insulin it produces effectively (Type 2).
 All these conditions disrupt the normal functioning of the pancreas and can lead to serious health complications if not managed properly.